noodlefrenzy/coreos-azure/README.md

 f6ebd7d1...
 10.0.2.4    region=us-east
 ```

-Success.
+Success!
 We have setup our cluster and our development machine locally to control the cluster.
 The final step is scheduling workloads to run on the cluster.
 CoreOS uses the Systemd system management daemon to manage workloads on individual cluster machines and extends this concept to scheduling rule based distributed workloads across cluster machines.

 The Systemd unit file for our application looks like this: